Jaredslocker21/organic_cat/README.md

   * Accessories -> collars,brushes, trees, bowls, beds, toys

   * Offers -> New Arrivals, Deals, Clearance, All Specials

   * My Account -> logout.html - Visible to logged in users

   * Cart ->

-Implementation:
+Implementation: ``As a developer, I need to create the Home Page with content.``

 **Home Page**

 The home page contains 3 slider images of the whole idea of the store.
 Cat accessories, cats with toys, organically grown catnip with a bee, with captions\calls to action.
 The Navigation bar is super open, elegant, and fixed to the top while you scroll.

 This will immediately make it evident to the user, what the purpose of the website is.
 Products for your feline friends.

 The navigation menu is displayed on all pages and drops down into a hamburger menu on smaller devices.
 This will allow users to view the site from any device and not take up too much space on mobile devices.

-* Navigation Bar
+* Navigation  Bar: ``As a developer, I need to create the navbar so that users can navigate the website from any device``

 ![Navbar](docs/readme_images/navbar.png)